 AI is not the best use case for this request.
 It’s a good one and a popular one.

 But the request exists because I’ve spent years lightly irritated at having to sort through the large payload of a whole workspace when you need the configuration of one database or space.
-Most of us have built our parsing process for our dev environments and AI haven’t.
+Most of us have built our parsing process for our dev environments and AI hasn’t.

 It’s preferable not to have to cache the workspace config or download the whole thing each time to later parse.
 That’s the request.